Listings Insights & Metrics | Yext Hitchhikers Platform

 Analytics Watermark Date

-These QA processes ensure the data we share is of the highest quality.
-Generally, Google Business Profile data is already of high quality and very important to our customers, so we make this data available as soon as we have it.
+The QA process ensures the data we share is of the highest quality.
+QA time can vary between publishers, so watermark dates for data may differ slightly across publishers.
+For example, Google Business Profile data is reliably high quality and very important to many Yext customers, so this data is usually available with little to no lag time.

 unit Quiz